PhantomCybernetics/phntm_bridge_client/README.md

 ```

 ### Open the Web UI
 Navigate to `https://bridge.phntm.io/%YOUR_ID_ROBOT%` in a web browser.
 The exact link can be found at the top of the generated Bridge config file (e.g. your `~/phntm_bridge.yaml`).
-If you provided maintainer's e-mail in the config, it will be also e-mailed to you for your reference after the first Bridge Client launch. \
+If you provided maintainer's e-mail in the config, it will be also e-mailed to you for your reference after the first Bridge Client launch.
- \
-Please note that Firefox is not fully supported at this time, [reasons are explained here](https://github.com/PhantomCybernetics/bridge_ui/issues/1).

 ## Upgrading
 ```bash